DoxasticFox/res-rnn/README.md

 Weird stuff is happening here.
 At each time step, instead of doing additions and/or multiplications to combine the input with the state, like in a regular RNN, I'm "shifting" (as in "bit shifting") the input into the fixed-size vector which gets fed into the next RNN step.
 That means that part of the previous state is truncated and ignored.
 Although I don't see why the model couldn't learn to put all the useful info into the part of the state which is always retained.

 Actually, it's not true that the truncated part is _always_ ignored.
 The output of the RNN at each time step is read from the right-most part of the state vector.
 In the case of pMNIST, we're only interested in the output at the last time step, so we take the last 10 elements from the state vector.
-Note, however, that because we feed-in the image one pixel at a time, only the last vector element would've been ignored had we not read the output.
+Note, however, that because we feed-in the image one pixel at a time, the last vector element would've been ignored had we not read the output.
 Certainly the final vector elements at each prior time step are ignored.

 ![Figure 1](https://github.com/DoxasticFox/res-rnn/raw/master/figures/figure-1.jpg)